cloudmesh/cloudmesh-cmsd/README.md

 # Cloudmesh cmsd

-Cloudmesh cmsd is a command to run cloudmesh in a container regardless of the OS.
-Thus it is extremely easy to install and use.
+Cloudmesh `cmsd` is a command to run cloudmesh in a container regardless of the OS.
+Thus it is extremely easy to install and use in case your machine has docker installed.

-cmsd will, however, use locally installed keys in `~/.ssh` and typically cloud configurations stored in `~/.cloudmesh/cloudmesh.yaml`.
-The YAML file is created upon the first call of `cmsd` if it is not available.
+`cmsd` uses the locally installed keys in `~/.ssh` and typically cloud configurations stored in `~/.cloudmesh/cloudmesh.yaml`.
+This YAML file is created upon the first call of `cmsd` if it is not available.